 Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks with peanut butter, broccoli, beef jerky, peanut butter and jelly sandwiches, peanut butter or cheese crackers, canned tuna or chicken, trail mix, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, almond butter, yogurt raisins, granola bar, summer sausage, crackers, Goldfish, pumpkin seeds, protein bar, dry cereal, muffins.
 Perishable or refrigerated foods, such as mayonnaise, meats, eggs, or leftovers are not allowed at camp.

 The trading post is stocked with camp refreshments.
 We will have refreshments for sale during lunch, free time, and before and after camp.
 Bring some money to take advantage of this!
-The amount each boy actually spends will depend on his personal needs and whether his interests require special purchases.
+The amount each Cub Scout actually spends will depend on their personal needs and whether their interests require special purchases.
 Items typically include snow cones, popcorn, pickles, candy, and crackers.

 There are several opportunities for Scouts to earn advancement at camp.
 A list of advancements covered will be sent home the last day of camp.
 The list needs to be given to the Scout's den leader.